Skip to Content

 Instructions

-2. Thoroughly wash and scrub potatoes until they are very clean.
-Cut out any bad spots or eyes.
+2. Thoroughly wash/scrub potatoes until they are very clean.
+Cut out any bad spots or eyes (though I suggest using potatoes that haven't sprouted eyes).

 3. Cut unpeeled potatoes into large chunks that are as even in size as possible.
-Place potato chunks into a pot of cold, salted water, cover, and bring to a boil.
-Boil the potatoes until they're tender, about 20 minutes.
+Place potato chunks into a pot of cold, salted water (at least 1 ½ teaspoons salt), covering with at least an inch of water, and bring to a boil.
+Lower the heat to medium and boil the potatoes until they're fork-tender about 15 to 20 minutes.

 Notes

-To make extra special with a punch of flavor consider adding in shredded cheese, chopped green onion or chives, etc.
+To make extra special with a punch of flavor consider adding in shredded cheese, chopped green onion or chives, and/or crisp bacon.

 Nutrition Information: